fuglaro/Thumby-Website/docs/Blockly/Publish-Your-Game.md

 ### Sharing With The Community

-Now that you have a  MicroPython file, and a demo video, you might want to head over to the **#thumby** [TinyCircuits Discord](https://discord.gg/vzf3wQXVvm "Link to join the tinycircuits Discord") community and post them both!
+Now that you have a  MicroPython file, and a demo video, you might want to head over to the **#thumby** [**TInyCircuits Discord**](https://discord.gg/vzf3wQXVvm "Link to join the tinycircuits Discord") community and post them both!
 We love seeing what everyone makes!

 To download the MicroPython file just use **FILE** -> **EXPORT TO PC**, found in the menu at the top of the MicroPython text area after you have used the **OPEN PYTHON** button to open the Python.

 ### Submitting to the Arcade

 To submit to the Arcade, you will need both the demo video and the MicroPython file (see above for both).
-Once you have both you can follow the process [described here](../../Code-Editor/Submit-Game/).
+Once you have both you can follow the process [**described here**](../../Code-Editor/Submit-Game/).

 ### Playing Your Arcade Game Online